kajeeja-metal/kmkm-wordpress/wp-content/plugins/woo-advanced-shipment-tracking/readme.txt

 == Description ==

 Add shipment tracking information to your WooCommerce orders and provide your customers with an easy way to track their orders.
-This plugin provides a list of 100+ Shipping Providers and you can also add your own custom providers.

-Shop managers can add shipment provider, tracking number and date to orders, the customer will receive tracking info and track link in the orders email and in Customer accounts.
+This plugin provide Shop managers easy ways to add shipment tracking information to order, once the order is Completed (Shipped) the customer will receive the tracking details and a link to tracker their order in the order emails and on my account section.

-Use WooCommerce Advanced Shipment Tracking to streamline your order management, add shipment tracking information to orders, auto track orders ([TracksShip](https://trackship.info/)) and provide superior post-purchase experience that your customers will love and appreciate!
+AST provide a list of 100+ shipping providers with pre-set tracking link and image, you can add your own custom provider, customize the tracking display, created delivered order status, customize the emails and more.

 == Features ==

-* Add shipment tracking info to orders – Shipping provider, tracking number and ship date.
+* Add shipment tracking info to orders – shipping provider, tracking number and shipping date
 * Add multiple tracking numbers to orders
+* Add tracking info to orders from the orders admin (inline)
-* List of more then 100 shipping providers (carriers)
+* List of 100+ default shipping providers (carriers)
 * Select shipping providers to use when adding tracking info to orders
 * Set the default provider when adding tracking info to orders
 * Add custom shipping providers
+* Sync the Providers list with TrackShip
 * Display Shipment tracking info and tracking link on user accounts
 * Display Shipment tracking info and tracking link on customer emails
 * Customize and preview the Tracking info display on customer emails using email designer.